 2014 Grant Cycle

-Thank you to all of the programs that submitted Letters of Inquiry.
+Thank you to all of the programs applied to our grant program this year.
 We are very thankful for the work you are doing to help those in need and to make our community a better place.

 2014 Grant Funding Priorities

 The Women’s Giving Circle of Cumberland County awards high-impact grants to projects focusing on women and children in Cumberland County, NC.

 The general focus in 2014 will be to assist women and children who are living in poverty, are victims of abuse and exploitation, and/or are homeless with no reliable source of food.
 The two specific focus areas chosen by the members for the 2014 grant cycle include: